Praashoo7/21-Cards-Trick/README.md

 ## How to Start?

   - At the first page choose a card in your mind.
 After choosing the card press "Guess my Card" button!
-  - After this, on the Next page you will be asked "3" times to select the row in which your card is Present!
+  - After this, on the Next page you will be asked "3" times to select the column in which your card is Present!
   - After the third selection the card in your mind will be revealed!